 Making the Best Decision for Your Home

+First, you may want to read our in depth reviews of single flush toilets.
 This might have homeowners wondering if they should go with a dual-flush toilet instead of the old single-flush model.
 Before you commit, consider the pros and cons of each option.

 When it comes to single-flush toilets, it is easier to find replacement parts since they’ve been the norm for so long.
 Some manufacturers haven’t fully caught up with the dual-flush trend yet, so it can be more difficult to repair these types of toilets.

 Also, single-flush toilets tend to be easier to fix, particularly in the case of tank issues.
 The internal components are more straightforward, so this could mean a smaller repair bill for your single-flush model.
 So overall, the maintenance and upkeep of a single-flush toilet is going to be less expensive than a dual-flush one.

 Now, if you are greatly concerned about the environment and your water usage, then it makes sense for you to opt for a dual-flush toilet.
 This can result in a less costly water bill, as well as the peace of mind knowing that you’re being a more conscious consumer.